Francis Hutcheson (songwriter): Medical and scientific life in Dublin

 Francis Hutcheson was admitted to the Royal College of Physicians in Dublin in January 1754 and was appointed to the Meath Hospital.
 He was also appointed to lecture in chemistry in Trinity College, Dublin on 12 July 1760.
 He received the degree of Doctor in Physics from Trinity on 22 November 1761.
 Not only did he lecture the undergraduates, but in a form of early public engagement ran courses for the general public.
 Hutcheson resigned his post at Trinity College on 3 November 1767, the day after being elected a Fellow of the Royal College of Physicians.

+Hutcheson (styled as Fra.
+Hutchison) was one of 49 physicians and chirurgeons who declared their public support for the construction of a Publick Bath in Dublin in May 1771 and named Achmet Borumborad as a well qualified individual for carrying such a scheme into existence.

 He was then appointed consulting physician to the Rotunda Hospital in 1774, a post that he retained until 1784.
 He was also a member of the Board of Governors during this time.
 He was president of the Royal College of Physicians of Ireland in 1777 and 1780.